3sIT/k8scheck/docs/writing_tests.rst

 Writing Tests
 =============

-kubetest is designed to interface with a Kubernetes cluster, so before you begin writing tests with kubetest, be sure that you have access to a cluster, whether on Google Container Engine, via minikube, or through your own custom cluster.
+k8scheck is designed to interface with a Kubernetes cluster, so before you begin writing tests with k8scheck, be sure that you have access to a cluster, whether on Google Container Engine, via minikube, or through your own custom cluster.
 Generally, where the cluster runs shouldn't be an issue, as long as you can access it from wherever the tests are being run.